pingcap/tidb-course-201-lab/lab-guide/guide/en/201.4-Java/lab-1-Database-Connector.md

 ## Try it out on TiDB Cloud
 1. Util now, our exercises are all targeting local TiDB Playground cluster.
 If you completed the [TiDB Architecture Basics Exercise 1a](https://eng.edu.pingcap.com/unit/view/id:2466), you can change the target database to TiDB Cloud Developer Tier.
-	+ Note: Each subsequent step requires you to do it on a node in the same Cloud Provider Region as your TiDB Cloud Developer Tier.
+	+ Note: Each subsequent step requires you to do it on a practice node in the same Cloud Provider Region (e.g: Amazon EC2 instance) as your TiDB Cloud Developer Tier.
 Otherwise, the response latency may suffers.

-2. For making connection to TiDB, locate JDBC URL `"jdbc:mysql://localhost:4000/test", "root", "")` in [DemoJdbcConnection.java](https://github.com/pingcap/tidb-course-201-lab/blob/master/scripts/DemoJdbcConnection.java) under your local `scripts` folder, change the `hostname`, `port`, `username` and `password` to corresponding values provided by your TiDB Cloud Developer Tier.
+2. For making connection to TiDB, locate JDBC URL `"jdbc:mysql://localhost:4000/test", "root", "")` in [DemoJdbcConnection.java](https://github.com/pingcap/tidb-course-201-lab/blob/master/scripts/DemoJdbcConnection.java) under the `scripts` folder on your practice node, change the `hostname`, `port`, `username` and `password` to corresponding values provided by your TiDB Cloud Developer Tier.
 And then, run the connection test script.
 ```
 $ ./09-demo-jdbc-connection-01-show.sh
 ```

-3. For executing SQL update, locate JDBC URL `"jdbc:mysql://localhost:4000/test", "root", "")` in [DemoJdbcExecuteUpdate.java](https://github.com/pingcap/tidb-course-201-lab/blob/master/scripts/DemoJdbcExecuteUpdate.java) under your local `scripts` folder, change the `hostname`, `port`, `username` and `password` to corresponding values provided by your TiDB Cloud Developer Tier.
+3. For executing SQL update, locate JDBC URL `"jdbc:mysql://localhost:4000/test", "root", "")` in [DemoJdbcExecuteUpdate.java](https://github.com/pingcap/tidb-course-201-lab/blob/master/scripts/DemoJdbcExecuteUpdate.java) under the `scripts` folder on your practice node, change the `hostname`, `port`, `username` and `password` to corresponding values provided by your TiDB Cloud Developer Tier.
 And then, run the JDBC update script.
 ```
 $ ./09-demo-jdbc-execute-update-01-show.sh
 ```

-4. For executing SQL query, locate JDBC URL `"jdbc:mysql://localhost:4000/test", "root", "")` in [DemoJdbcExecuteQuery.java](https://github.com/pingcap/tidb-course-201-lab/blob/master/scripts/DemoJdbcExecuteQuery.java) under your local `scripts` folder, change the `hostname`, `port`, `username` and `password` to corresponding values provided by your TiDB Cloud Developer Tier.
+4. For executing SQL query, locate JDBC URL `"jdbc:mysql://localhost:4000/test", "root", "")` in [DemoJdbcExecuteQuery.java](https://github.com/pingcap/tidb-course-201-lab/blob/master/scripts/DemoJdbcExecuteQuery.java) under the `scripts` folder on your practice node, change the `hostname`, `port`, `username` and `password` to corresponding values provided by your TiDB Cloud Developer Tier.
 And then, run the JDBC query script.
 ```
 $ ./09-demo-jdbc-execute-query-01-show.sh
 ```

-5. For controlling transactions, locate JDBC URL `"jdbc:mysql://localhost:4000/test", "root", "")` in [DemoJdbcExecuteUpdateTransactionControl.java](https://github.com/pingcap/tidb-course-201-lab/blob/master/scripts/DemoJdbcExecuteUpdateTransactionControl.java) under your local `scripts` folder, change the `hostname`, `port`, `username` and `password` to corresponding values provided by your TiDB Cloud Developer Tier.
+5. For controlling transactions, locate JDBC URL `"jdbc:mysql://localhost:4000/test", "root", "")` in [DemoJdbcExecuteUpdateTransactionControl.java](https://github.com/pingcap/tidb-course-201-lab/blob/master/scripts/DemoJdbcExecuteUpdateTransactionControl.java) under the `scripts` folder on your practice node, change the `hostname`, `port`, `username` and `password` to corresponding values provided by your TiDB Cloud Developer Tier.
 And then, run the script.
 ```
 $ ./09-demo-jdbc-execute-update-tx-01-show.sh
 ```

-6. For null handling, locate JDBC URL `"jdbc:mysql://localhost:4000/test", "root", "")` in [DemoJdbcNullHandling.java](https://github.com/pingcap/tidb-course-201-lab/blob/master/scripts/DemoJdbcNullHandling.java) under your local `scripts` folder, change the `hostname`, `port`, `username` and `password` to corresponding values provided by your TiDB Cloud Developer Tier.
+6. For null handling, locate JDBC URL `"jdbc:mysql://localhost:4000/test", "root", "")` in [DemoJdbcNullHandling.java](https://github.com/pingcap/tidb-course-201-lab/blob/master/scripts/DemoJdbcNullHandling.java) under the `scripts` folder on your practice node, change the `hostname`, `port`, `username` and `password` to corresponding values provided by your TiDB Cloud Developer Tier.
 And then, run the script.
 ```
 $ ./09-demo-jdbc-null-handling-01-show.sh
 ```